Ramírez, Guardians win 4th in a row, beat sloppy Rockies 4-2 - WHIZ News

-DENVER (AP) — José Ramírez doubled for his eighth straight game with an extra-base hit and the Cleveland Guardians matched a season high with their fourth win in a row, beating the sloppy Colorado Rockies 4-2 Thursday.
+DENVER (AP) — José Ramírez doubled for his eighth straight game with an extra-base hit and the Cleveland Guardians matched a season high with their fourth win in a row to beating the sloppy Rockies.

 Ramírez hit an opposite-field grounder that hugged the third-base line against an exaggerated shift in the first inning.
 He is the first major leaguer with extra-base hits in eight consecutive games since Cincinnati’s Joey Votto in 2020.

+“We come out of here feeling good, but there was some closeness to every game,” Cleveland manager Terry Francona said.
+“It’s not always perfect, but they keep plugging.
+They keep trying to pick each other up.
+It makes for a fun dugout.”

-Amed Rosario extended his hitting streak to 10 games with an RBI single to cap a three-run third inning.
-He is 18 for 42 (.429) during his hitting string and was 6 for 13 with three extra-base hits in the three-game series at Coors Field.
+Amed Rosario extended his hitting streak to 10 games with an RBI single to cap a three-run third inning for a 3-0 lead.
+He is 18 for 42 (.429) during his hitting string and was 6 for 13 with three extra-base hits in the series at Coors Field.

 The Rockies committed two errors leading to unearned runs in the second and seventh innings and have at least one error in their last 13 home games, the longest streak in franchise history.
 Colorado has made a major league-high 54 errors.